zio/zio-http/docs/website/docs/v1.x/getting-started.md

 ZIO HTTP provides a way to set configurations for your server.
 The server can be configured according to the leak detection level, request size, address etc.

 ### Starting an HTTP App
-To Launch our app, we need to start th server on some port.
-The below example shows a simple Http app that responds with empty content and a `200` status code is deployed on port `8090` using `Server.start`.
+To launch our app, we need to start the server on some port.
+The below example shows a simple HTTP app that responds with empty content and a `200` status code, deployed on port `8090` using `Server.start`.
 ```scala
 import zhttp.http._
 import zhttp.service.Server